 Establishing the criteria and procedures for determining all discretionary elements of the pay policy.

-Ensuring the performance of the Head of School is reviewed annually
+Ensuring the performance of the Head of School is reviewed annually by this committee.

 ESTATES/HEALTH AND SAFETY Remit: To ensure that the school complies with all Health and Safety standards on school premises by: